Cuesta Park

 Mountain View · California

-Mountain View's family-first neighborhood — top schools (Bubb Elementary, Mountain View High), large lots, and proximity to both Cuesta Park and 85/237 commute corridors.
+Mountain View's quiet residential neighborhood: top schools (Bubb Elementary, Mountain View High), large lots, and proximity to both Cuesta Park and 85/237 commute corridors.

 - Top Schools